sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

 # Instancing

 Our scene right now is very simple: we have one object centered at (0,0,0).
 What if we wanted more objects?
-This is were instancing comes in.
+This is where instancing comes in.

 Instancing allows us to draw the same object multiple times with different properties (position, orientation, size, color, etc.).
 There are multiple ways of doing instancing.
 One way would be to modify the uniform buffer to include these properties and then update it before we draw each instance of our object.